MenakaRevel/MenakaRevel.github.io/_pages/home.md

 ## Research Interests
 My primary research interests are hydrological modeling and integrating remote sensing data into models.
-Currently, I am working on observing Canadian lakes using the SWOT satellite.
+Currently, I am modelling Canadian lake-dominated watersheds and calibrating the models using remote sensing data such as SWOT.
 Previously, I have been working on data assimilation into hydrodynamic modeling using satellite altimetry data.
 I am also involved in developing [CaMa-Flood]("https://github.com/global-hydrodynamics/CaMa-Flood_v4") hydrodynamic model for a better representation of global fresh water.

 ## Recent Updates
 ### 8 Jan, 2024